Foreign policy of the Justin Trudeau government: Russia

 Relations remained frosty until February 24, 2022, when they turned openly hostile after the 2022 Russian invasion of Ukraine.
 Canada's government condemned the invasion, imposed punitive sanctions on Russian officials, banned Russian aircraft from its airspace, and imposed a total ban on Russian oil imports in response to the invasion.

-On 27 April 2022, Canadian lawmakers in the House of Commons voted to recognize Russia's actions in Ukraine as genocide.
+On April 27, 2022, Canadian lawmakers in the House of Commons voted to recognize Russia's actions in Ukraine as genocide.
 In response to the sanctions from Canada, Russia banned many Canadian officials from entering the country, including Prime Minister Justin Trudeau and several provincial premiers.

 Spain

 Canadian Prime Minister Justin Trudeau and Spanish Prime Minister Pedro Sánchez meeting during the 2018 Brussels summit.

-Canadian Foreign Minister Chrystia Freeland classified the bilateral relations between Canada and Spain as excellent and based on common values, with Canada being one of Spain's strongest allies.
+Canadian foreign minister Chrystia Freeland classified the bilateral relations between Canada and Spain as excellent and based on common values, with Canada being one of Spain's strongest allies.
 Likewise, both countries have supported each other in internal problems.
-On 12 October 2022, Canada illuminated Niagara Falls with the Spanish flag in commemoration of the National Day of Spain.
+On October 12, 2022, Canada illuminated Niagara Falls with the Spanish flag in commemoration of the National Day of Spain.

 Separatism movements in Catalonia and Quebec

-During the 2017–2018 Spanish constitutional crisis caused by the Catalan declaration of independence, Canadian Prime Minister Justin Trudeau publicly announced, during a speech in Saint-Bruno-de-Montarville, that he opposed to the Catalan secessionism and expressed his support for a united Spain.
+During the 2017–2018 Spanish constitutional crisis caused by the Catalan declaration of independence, Canadian prime minister Justin Trudeau publicly announced, during a speech in Saint-Bruno-de-Montarville, that he opposed to the Catalan secessionism and expressed his support for a united Spain.
 On the other hand, in Quebec, the leader of the pro-independence party Bloc Québécois, Martine Ouellet, urged for Canada to recognize Catalonia.
 Jean-François Lisée, the head of the Parti Québécois, confirmed that his party also supported the Catalan independence.
 However, the Liberal Premier of Quebec, Phillippe Couillard, stated an Official Policy of neutrality.
 Most other members of the Conservative Party of Canada also kept neutral.
 CBC News and The Walrus reported that many Quebec separatists had enthusiastically responded to the Catalan declaration of independence.
 Global News reported that pro-Catalan independence rallies had been organized in Quebec.

 In 2019, the escaped and self-declared president of Catalonia, Carles Puigdemont, was banned from entering Canada after he attempted to attend a Meeting at the Saint-Jean-Baptiste Society.
 The move was criticized by Jagmeet Singh and Véronique Hivon.
 In the same year, Puigdemont threatened to sue Canada for banning him.

+Sweden

+On July 5, 2022, Canada was the first country to ratify Sweden's membership during Sweden's accession into NATO, which was finalized on March 7, 2024.